 The Article 22 tax equivalent reduction amount cannot reduce the fixed dollar minimum tax on line 42 to less than \$100 (reduced for short periods).

-Enter the amount of special additional mortgage recording tax credit from Form CT-43, line 9, or the amount of special additional mortgage recording tax credit shown on Form CT-43.1, line 4.
+Enter the amount of special additional mortgage recording tax credit from Form CT-43, line 9.